Pendulum (2014 film): Plot

 A car accident caused by Nandita (Radhika Apte), a young girl from the advertisement world is the sole truth moment of this hyperlink cinema, where five different stories are intertwined.
 The accident is shown thrice in the film, from three different povs of time.

 First, it is shown in the real-time frame, second, it is shown in the flashback of Anirudhha (Anindya Banerjee), one of the characters of the film, and for the third time, it is shown in the virtual space of a Painter’s (Subhasish Mukherjee) work.

 The Painter lives in a dilapidated house in north Kolkata as one of the tenants.
 He practices a strange kind of art in his own closed room.
 After every painting is done, he takes out his secret bottle of colour from an iron safe.
 The colour is black and never ever spills out from the bottle even if it drops on the floor uncorked.
-The secret colour is actually made with the same element that creates black whole out there in space.
-The painter draws a labyrinth with that colour on the painting which actually creates a warm hole that acts as a shortcut to the virtual world of his canvas.
+The secret colour is actually made with the same element that creates black hole out there in space.
+The painter draws a labyrinth with that colour on the painting which actually creates a wormhole that acts as a shortcut to the virtual world of his canvas.
 A non-Bengali builder (Rajesh Sharma) buys the house and plans for demolishing it to make a shopping mall.